 Marcia L. Estrada, M.Ed., LIMHP, LADC

-Adult Community Support: Community Support is a rehabilitative and support service for individuals with a serious and persistent mental illness and/or those in substance use recovery.
+Adult Community Support & Emergency Community Support: Community Support is a rehabilitative and support service for individuals with a serious and persistent mental illness and/or those in substance use recovery.
 Community Support Workers provide direct rehabilitation and support services to people in the community supporting them to maintain stable community living, prevent worsening of mental illness symptoms and prevent admission to higher levels of care.

 Employment Programs are designed to provide rehabilitation services and supports to members engaged in community-based competitive employment.
 We provide assistance with all aspects of employment development by supporting members in the recovery process so their employment goals can be successfully obtained.
 The Clubhouse offers vocational rehabilitation, transitional employment and supported employment.
 Additionally, Cirrus House is currently working with Nebraska Vocational Rehabilitation Services to ensure your continued success with securing and maintaining employment.